 - individual responsibility: compliance is everyone's responsibility, not solely the responsibility of the Compliance department; - exhaustive and comprehensive approach: the scope of compliance extends to all banking activities.
-In this respect, the Compliance department has unrestricted access to all required information; - independence: Compliance staff exercise their mission in a context which guarantees their independence of thought and action. primacy of Group policies over local policies as far as it is consistent with national law.
+In this respect, the Compliance department has unrestricted access to all required information; - independence: Compliance staff exercise their mission in a context which guarantees their independence of thought and action.
+Group policies prevail over local policies as far as these Group policies are consistent with national law.